-The government-wide financial statements report information about the City as a whole using accounting methods similar to those used by private-sector companies.
-The government-wide financial statements provide both long-term and short-term information about the City's overall financial position.
-The Statement of Net Position and the Statement of Activities, which are the government-wide statements, report information about the City's activities as a whole.
+The government-wide financial statements report information about the City using accounting methods like those used by private-sector companies.
+The government-wide financial statements provide both long-term and shortterm information about the City's overall financial position.
+The Statement of Net Position and the Statement of Activities, which are the government-wide statements, report information about the City's activities.
 These statements include all assets, liabilities, deferred outflows, and deferred inflows using the accrual basis of accounting.
-All the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
+All the current year's revenues and expenses are reflected regardless of when cash is received or paid.

 These two statements report the City's net position and changes in net position.
 The City's net position is the difference between (1) assets and deferred outflows of resources, and (2) liabilities and deferred inflows of resources.
 Net position is displayed in three components: Net investment in capital assets, Restricted, and Unrestricted.
 Over time, increases or decreases in the City's net position are indicators of whether its financial health is improving or deteriorating.
-To assess the overall health of the City other nonfinancial factors, need to be considered such as changes in the City's property tax base and the condition of the City's infrastructure.
+To assess the overall health of the City, other nonfinancial factors need to be considered such as changes in the City's property tax base and the condition of the City's infrastructure.